jbjbhatcher/Support-Engineer-Assignment/Support-Engineer/readme.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ## Prerequisites
+First, download the project and CD into root.
+All commands are assuming presence in topmost directory.
 ### Install virtualenv

 ```